A Comprehensive Guide to Federal Criminal Defense (2025)

 6. What Happens After a Federal Indictment Is Issued?

-1. Arrest or Summons — You’re taken into custody or ordered to appear in court.
+1. Arrest or Summons – Under FRCP 9, you may be taken into custody or summoned.

-2. Arraignment — You hear the charges and typically plead “not guilty” (at least initially).
+2. Arraignment – Under FRCP 10, you hear the charges and typically plead “not guilty.”

 7. How Long Does the Federal Indictment Process Take?

-• Grand Jury Proceedings: Can span from a few weeks to several months.
+• Grand Jury Proceedings: A few weeks to several months.

-• Post-Indictment Timeline: The Speedy Trial Act usually requires a trial to begin within 70 days of indictment, although extensions are common for various reasons.
+• Post-Indictment Timeline: The Speedy Trial Act usually calls for trial within 70 days, but delays are common.

 8. Can You Be Prosecuted in Both State and Federal Court?